chiral-carbon/kg-for-science/README.md

 ## Running the tool

-Then, run `scripts/collect_data.py` to download papers for arXiv:
+1. Run `scripts/collect_data.py` to download papers for arXiv:
 ```
 python scripts/data_collect.py --max_results 1000 --search_query astro-ph --sort_by 'last_updated_date' --sort_order desc
 ```

 These are the default arguments, you can modify them to specify the arxiv channel, number of papers and order of search.
 The data is stored in the `data` directory.

-Then run `main.py` to call Llama-3 70B and perform extractions on the downloaded papers using Slurm jobs:
+2. Then run `main.py` to call Llama-3 70B and perform extractions on the downloaded papers using Slurm jobs:
 ```
 sbatch run.sh
 ```